cdudek/cdudek/README.md

 ## 3. My Expectations:
 - **Strive for Precision**: While my expectations are high, know that I'm always here to support and guide.
 Let's excel together.
-- **Open Communication**: Clarity is essential.
-If there's any ambiguity or uncertainty, let's address it promptly.
+- **Open and Proactive Communication**: Clarity is essential.
+If there's any ambiguity or uncertainty, let's address it promptly, proactively.
 - **Innovative Curiosity**: While we strive for efficiency, the quest for novelty is equally paramount.
 If you're venturing into uncharted territories with a new strategy or technique, arm yourself with its merits and potential setbacks.
 Let's venture, discover, and learn together.
 - **Lifelong Learning**: Our industry and roles are ever-evolving.
 Embrace the journey of continuous education, delve deeper into nuances, and spark enlightening discussions.
 Every day is an opportunity to learn and evolve.
 - **Independent Initiative**: Taking the initiative and showing that you can lead a project or task is highly appreciated.
 I offer guidance, but your autonomy in your role speaks volumes.